 If you’re not able to claim Personal Allowance then you may end up paying tax on all your income; which is usually at 20% for the basic rate band, 40% for the higher rate band, and 45% for the additional rate band.

 Another key point is that the overseas country where you live may tax you on your UK income.
 The good news is that if it has a ‘double-taxation agreement’ with the UK, you can claim tax relief to avoid double taxation.
 Brilliant!

 4. Never miss a deadline, use online accounting software

 With Clear Books online accounting software, you can manage your business records and expenditure as you go.
 With our handy dashboard, you’ll see at a glance the tax you owe to HMRC building up throughout the year so you can ensure you’ve always got the cash available to pay your tax return.

 If you think that you’ll need to file a tax return and you’re not feeling confident about it, then speak to an accountant and seek professional advice.
 Clear Books is partnered with excellent accountants and we would be happy to help!
-Should you wish to get in touch, then contact our Account Management Specialist for more information.
+Should you wish to get in touch, then contact our support team for more information.